ryanbekhen/nanoproxy/README.md

 ## Usage

-After installing NanoProxy using the provided packages (.deb or .rpm) or accessed it through the repository, you can manage NanoProxy as a service using the system's service management tool (systemd).
+After installing NanoProxy using the provided packages (.deb or .rpm) or accessing it through the repository, you can manage NanoProxy as a service using the system's service management tool (systemd).
 To enable NanoProxy to start automatically on system boot, run the following command: